Social anxiety

 False.
 SAD typically onsets in adolescence, but the disorder is chronic in many adults and frequently goes untreated for decades.
 The Padula 2024 sample of adults with autism without intellectual disability documented an 8-year delay between first mental-health evaluation (often for anxiety) and eventual ASD diagnosis.
 Many adults in their 30s, 40s, 50s, and beyond carry chronic untreated SAD that has been misdiagnosed as personality, shyness, or "just how I am" for many years.

-If your RAADS-14 profile is dominated by Social Anxiety subscale responses, the Eriksson honest-limit applies: the result indicates a pattern warranting comprehensive clinical evaluation considering both autism and SAD, not autism alone.
+If you have taken the published RAADS-14 and your profile is dominated by Social Anxiety subscale responses, the Eriksson honest-limit applies: the result indicates a pattern warranting comprehensive clinical evaluation considering both autism and SAD, not autism alone.
 The LBL Anxiety Test (GAD-7) is the recommended companion for that evaluation; comprehensive clinical interview by a clinician familiar with both adult autism and adult anxiety disorders remains the gold standard.

 Frequently asked questions